-- · Create the cluster from the master node, entering the IP address of the first slave node. - Join the cluster from the first slave node, entering the IP address of the master node. - Assuming no networking issues, the clustering tab will show established connections, and the slave node will show a backlog of events from the master (or it will finish too quickly to be seen). - Add a node on the master, entering the IP address of the second slave node - At this time, the first slave will receive the same data regarding the second slave via cluster comms. - Join the cluster on the second slave, entering the IP address of the master node. - Assuming no networking issues, the clustering tab on all nodes should show the peer nodes for that node. - The three node cluster is now established.
+- Create the cluster from the master node by entering the IPv4 address, IPv6 address, or FQDN of the first slave node.
+Use a consistent addressing method across all nodes.
+Mixing IPv4, IPv6, and FQDNs is not supported.
+For example, if you use FQDNs, apply them to all nodes.
+Similarly, if you use IPv6 addresses, you must apply them throughout the cluster. - Join the cluster from the first slave node, entering the IP address of the master node. - Assuming no networking issues, the clustering tab will show established connections, and the slave node will show a backlog of events from the master (or it will finish too quickly to be seen). - · Add a node on the master, entering the IP address of the second slave node - At this time, the first slave will receive the same data regarding the second slave via cluster comms. - · Join the cluster on the second slave, entering the IP address of the master node. - Assuming no networking issues, the clustering tab on all nodes should show the peer nodes for that node.

+• The three node cluster is now established.